kumarlabgit/ESL-PSC/README.md

 - Pair selection: [`docs/commands/pairs.md`](docs/commands/pairs.md)
 - Site Counter: [`docs/commands/site-counter.md`](docs/commands/site-counter.md)

-### Using a Configuration File with ESL-PSC ###

-ESL-PSC scripts can utilize a configuration file to easily manage arguments that remain constant across multiple runs.
-The scripts will check for the presence of an esl_psc_config.txt file in the current working directory.
-If it exists, the function reads the arguments from the file and combines them with any additional command-line arguments provided when running the script.
-This allows you to keep common arguments in the configuration file, while providing run-specific arguments via the command line.

-To use this feature:

-1. An existing esl_psc_config.txt file is included in the directory with the ESL-PSC scripts.

-2. Add any desired arguments to the esl_psc_config.txt file, using the same format as you would when providing them on the command line.
-Each argument should be on a new line, followed by its corresponding value.
-For example: `--pheno_names C4 C3`

-3. Save the `esl_psc_config.txt` file.

-4. When running an ESL-PSC script, the scripts will automatically check for the presence of the esl_psc_config.txt file and incorporate its contents.
-Command-line arguments will override the values in the config file if both are provided for the same argument.

-5. If the esl_psc_config.txt file is not found in the current working directory, the function will only parse command-line arguments.

 ## Additional CLI Tools ##

 In addition to the main `esl-psc` analysis command, ESL-PSC includes two utility CLIs for common supporting tasks: